Ojerry/Ojerry/README.md

 - 👋 Hi, I’m Jerry
 - 👀 I’m interested in Software Engineering.
-- 💞️ I’m currently available for projects using Kotlin, React and Node.
 - 📫 Feel free to send an
 Email: onotu128@gmail.com